 After completing this course, students should be able to:

-- Discuss the pharmacology of a range of narcotics and controlled substances
+- discuss the pharmacology and supporting evidence for of a range of controlled drugs and substances;

-- Assess and identify clients who are suitable for narcotics and controlled substances following the Canadian Guideline recommendations
+- assess and identify clients who are suitable for controlled drugs and substances, using recommendations from Canadian Guidelines;

 - identify clients who are at risk for addiction to, and misuse of, controlled drugs and substances;

 - explain the rationale for using a CDS agreement plan including the use of urine testing;

 - identify the legal requirements of prescribing narcotics and controlled substances;